My Linux Phones (from 2005 – present)

 1. Motorola e680i

-The Motorola e680i was my first Linux-based phone running Montavista Linux.
+The Motorola e680i was my first Linux-based phone running Montavista Linux back in July, 2005.
 I read the reviews about the e680i back in 2005 and knew I had to have it.
-The problem is that it was not available in Vietnam yet so I had to go outside the country to purchase it.
-Lucky for me, I went on a trip to Bangkok, Thailand, where I was able to purchase the phone at one of the mobile shop vendors.
+The problem is that it was not available in Vietnam yet, so I had to go outside the country to purchase it.
+Lucky for me, I went on a trip to Bangkok, Thailand, where I could purchase the phone at one of the mobile shop vendors.

 By far, the e680i was one of my most favorite phones.
-At the time, I felt it could do everything that I wanted.
+I felt it could do everything that I wanted.
 It had a great screen, was the first time I really listened to any music on a phone.
-I even took a lot of pictures for this blog with this phone.
+I even took a lot of pictures of this blog with this phone.
 I kept the phone for newly two years before upgrading to the Motoroka Rokr e6.
-I then sold the phone and have regretted it since.
+Since selling the phone, I have regretted it.

 2. Motorola Rokr e2

-The Motorola Rokr e2 was my second Linux phone which I was able to buy in Vietnam.
-It was my spare phone that I purchased in 2006.
-Unfortunately, the only thing it was really good for was listening to music.
+The Motorola Rokr e2 was my second Linux phone which I could buy in Vietnam.
+It was my spare phone I purchased in 2006.
+Unfortunately, the only thing it was great for was listening to music.
 It was my least favorite Linux phone.
-I kept this phone for a very short time before selling it.
+I kept this phone for a brief time before selling it.
 I knew several Vietnamese friends that actually liked this phone.

 3. Motorola Rokr e6

-The Motorola Rokr e6 replaced it’s predecessor, the Motorola e680i in 2007.
+The Motorola Rokr e6 replaced its predecessor, the Motorola e680i, in 2007.
 I found this phone in Vietnam.
-It took some great pictures for my blog and for the first, I started to use mobile phones to send and receive emails.
+It took some splendid blog photos and for the first; I used mobile phones to send and receive emails.
 Like the e680i, it was a very reliable phone.
-At the time, I had owned an iPhone but in the end, I preferred the Rokr e6 over the Apple product.
+I had owned an iPhone, but in the end; I preferred the Rokr e6 over the Apple product.

-I would still be using it today as my spare if I had not dropped this phone back in 2009.
+I would still use it today as my spare if I had not dropped this phone back in 2009 (I got angry at my, then, girlfriend).
 It now just sits in one of my desk drawers since it could not be repaired.

 4. HTC Magic/G1

 The G1 phone became my first Android phone.
-I bought it through my Vietnamese student back in October, 2008.
+I bought it with the help of my Vietnamese international student back in October 2008.
 It replaced my Rokr e6 as my main phone.
-With the G1, I was able to start updating my blog with the WordPress app.
-For the first time I was using Gmail, Google Calendar and other Office tasks inside the phone.
+With the G1, I could start updating my blog with the WordPress app.
+For the first time, I was using Gmail, Google Calendar and other Office tasks inside the phone.

 5. Nokia N900

-The Nokia N900, like the Motorola e680i, was one of the most anticipated Linux phones that I looked forward too.
+The Nokia N900, like the Motorola e680i, was one of the most expected Linux phones I looked forward to.
 I had a friend pick me up an N900 in the US and he brought it back to Vietnam for me.
-Yes, it was a nice phone, took great pictures, was everything the reviews called this phone.
-In the end, the phone was a huge disappointment for me.
+Yes, it was a nice phone, took good blog photos.
+In the end, the N900 was a tremendous disappointment for me.
 I could not update my blog easily.
 Checking Gmail and syncing with Google Calendar was a pain.
-It did not run Android at the time.
-Finally, I got fed up sold the phone and replaced it with the Milestone.
+It did not run Android.
+Finally, I got fed up, sold the phone and replaced it with the Milestone.

 6. Motorola Milestone (Droid)

 Still, these ended up being minor to me.
-It took great pictures and I was still able to update my blog periodically.
-I found work arounds to get Skype running.
+It took splendid pictures, and I could still update my blog periodically.
+I found a workaround to get Skype running.
 In the end, the HTC Desire HD replaced this phone.
-I was going to keep the phone but a friend gave me a good deal and bought the Milestone from me.
+I was going to keep the phone, but a friend gave me a good deal and bought the Milestone from me.

 Sadly, the Milestone would be the last Motorola phone I would buy.
-I got really tired of Motorola’s late updates and lack of support for the Droid/Milestone community.
+I tired of Motorola’s late updates and lack of support for the Droid/Milestone community.